rizkiarm/grid-universe/docs/guides/authoring_levels.md

 ## Concepts and workflow

-- EntitySpec: A mutable bag of components representing a “thing” you place on the grid.
-It has no Position or ID.
+- `EntitySpec`: A mutable bag of components representing a “thing” you place on the grid.
+It has no `Position` or ID.

-- Level: A mutable grid (width x height) of lists of EntitySpec.
-You place specs with Level.add((x, y), spec).
+- `Level`: A mutable grid (width × height) of lists of `EntitySpec`.
+You place specs with `Level.add((x, y), spec)`.

-- State: An immutable runtime snapshot of entities with unique integer IDs and component maps.
-Systems operate on State.
+- `State`: An immutable runtime snapshot of entities with unique integer IDs and component maps.
+Systems operate on `State`.

 - Conversion:

-    - levels.convert.to_state(level): materializes EntitySpec into runtime entities (with Position), resolves authoring refs, and creates nested effect/item entities.
+    - `levels.convert.to_state(level)`: materializes `EntitySpec` into runtime entities (with `Position`), resolves authoring refs, and creates nested effect/item entities.

-    - levels.convert.from_state(state): reconstructs a Level with placed EntitySpec and restores authoring references for positioned entities.
+    - `levels.convert.from_state(state)`: reconstructs a `Level` with placed `EntitySpec` and restores authoring references for positioned entities.

 Typical flow:
 ```python